mrspeaker/pickpocket/README.md

   * auto + manual tint / dsp to match game
   * create server/db? grab imgs from url?
     * should be able to do both: local directories+server
-      * like Ableton - set of directories to search
     * synced to github
     * plugged in to opengameart etc
   * SIP-style format options. [copy as]: